-- Use data-driven strategies to identify and validate industry needs and determine what existing resources can be leveraged to design a strategy to meet those needs. - Continue to engage employers of all sizes to provide input in the development of our targeted occupations list and job training programs.

-Work to ensure Workforce Innovations and Opportunity Act's (WIOA) targeted populations are served more effectively through use of best practices and datadriven strategies.
+- Use data-driven strategies to identify and validate industry needs and determine what existing resources can be leveraged to design a strategy to meet those needs. - Continue to engage employers of all sizes to provide input in the development of our target occupations list and job training programs. - Work to ensure Workforce Innovations and Opportunity Act's (WIOA) target populations are served more effectively through use of best practices and datadriven strategies.

-Recent data from the Chmura Economics and Analytics Jobs EQ labor market software shows that the largest in-demand sector in the Texoma WDA is Health Care and Social Assistance, employing 13,730 workers.
-The next-largest sectors in the region are Manufacturing (9,744 workers) and Retail Trade (9,150).
+Recent data from the Chmura Economics and Analytics Jobs EQ labor market software shows that the largest in-demand sector in the Texoma WDA is Health Care and Social Assistance, employing 13,388 workers.
+The next-largest sectors in the region are Retail Trade (9,656 workers) and Manufacturing (9,637 workers).
 High location quotients (LQs) indicate sectors in which a region has high concentrations of employment compared to the national average.
-The sectors with the largest LQs in the region are Mining, Quarrying, and Oil and Gas Extraction (LQ = 3.12), Agriculture, Forestry, Fishing and Hunting (2.87), and Utilities (1.57).
+The sectors with the largest LQs in the region are Mining, Quarrying, and

+Oil and Gas Extraction (LQ = 3.18), Agriculture, Forestry, Fishing and Hunting (3.03), and Utilities (1.72).

 Employment data are derived from the Quarterly Census of Employment and Wages, provided by the Bureau of Labor Statistics and imputed where necessary.
-Data are updated through 2019Q4 with preliminary estimates updated to 2020Q2.
+Data are updated through 2022Q2.

-Sectors in Texoma WDA with the highest average wages per worker are Utilities (\$75,698), Mining, Quarrying, and Oil and Gas Extraction (\$75,329), and Manufacturing (\$62,582).
-Regional sectors with the best job growth (or most moderate job losses)

-over the last 5 years are Health Care and Social Assistance (+1,773 jobs), Construction (+1,170), and Accommodation and Food Services (+625).
+Sectors in Texoma WDA with the highest average wages per worker are Management of Companies and Enterprises (95,474), Utilities (\$78,862), Mining, Quarrying, and Oil and Gas Extraction (\$78,041).
+Regional sectors with the best job growth (or most moderate job losses) over the last 5 years are Construction (+1,430 jobs) Health Care and Social Assistance (+802) jobs), and Administrative and Support and Waste Management and Remediation Services (+767).

-Over the next 10 years, employment in the Texoma WDA is projected to expand by 6,660 jobs.
-The fastest growing sector in the region is expected to be Health Care and Social Assistance with a +2.0% year-over-year rate of growth.
-The strongest forecast by number of jobs over this period is expected for Health Care and Social Assistance (+3,055 jobs), Accommodation and Food Services (+922), and Construction (+915).
+Over the next 10 years, employment in the Texoma WDA is projected to expand by 11,264 jobs.
+The fastest growing sector in the region is expected to be Arts, Entertainment, and Recreation with a +3.5% year-over-year rate of growth.
+The strongest forecast by number of jobs over this period is expected for Health Care and Social Assistance (+2,912 jobs), Accommodation and Food Services (+2,204), and Educational Services (+1,162).
 The chart below highlights Industry needs and employment growth: